All requests to the Google Photos Library API must be authorized by an authenticated user.

 - The application makes a request for the user data, attaching the access token to the request.

 - If Google determines that the request and the token are valid, it returns the requested data.

-To determine what scopes are suitable for your application, see Authentication and authorization scopes.
+To determine what scopes are suitable for your application, see Authorization scopes.